LemuelThomas/AWS-Projects/aws-elastic-wordpress-evolution/readme.md

 The architecture will start with a manually built single instance, running the application and database over the stages of the demo you will evolve this until its a scalable and resilient architecture

-The demo consists of 6 stages, each implementing additional components of the architecture
+This project consists of 6 stages, each implementing additional components of the architecture

 - Stage 1 - Setup the environment and manually build wordpress
 - Stage 2 - Automate the build using a Launch Template